-Going through the home study proceedings can be the slowest part of the adoption process, so you will want to get started as soon as possible as not to add any more delay to your adoption.
+Going through the home study proceedings can be the slowest part of the adoption process, so you will want to get started as soon as possible so as not to add any more delay to your adoption.

 Start to gather all required documentation for your home study professional.

 Although most states have the same basic home study requirements, they may vary from state to state.
-For most states, you will be required to submit a background check on both state and federal levels.
+For most states, you will be required to submit a background check at both state and federal levels.

 Many times, this includes all other adults residing in your home.

 Recent health records will need to be provided to show you are physically and mentally capable of caring for a child and to ensure you will likely be around long enough to raise your newly adopted child.

 Many states also require personal references that the home study professional will use to reach out to get a better glimpse into your probability of being good parents.

 Your home study professional will also want to investigate your family background to learn if any issues may be of concern for a child you wish to raise.